checkmarble/marble-backend/README.md

 The easiest way of doings this is by installing the goose cli with brew (`brew install goose`), configuring the goose environment variables (typically `export GOOSE_DRIVER=postgres` and `export GOOSE_DBSTRING="user=postgres dbname=marble host=localhost password=marble"` should work), and then running `goose down` as many times as needed from the `repositories/migrations` folder.
 See also [the goose doc](https://github.com/pressly/goose).

+##### (VSCode) Install recommended VSCode extensions

+There is a recommended extensions list in the `.vscode/extensions.json` file.

+All required configuration settings are already included inside the `.vscode/settings.json` file.
+Recommended settings are in the `.vscode/.user-settings.sample.json` file.
+Cherry-pick them to your user config file.

 ## FAQ

 ### How to update firebase local data ?